yonghaekim/AOS-gem5/README.md

 To enable AOS features, you will need programs instrumented using AOS compiler passes.

-Please check our [AOS-llvm](https://github.com/yonghaekim/AOS-llvm) repository for more details.
+Please check out our [AOS-llvm](https://github.com/yonghaekim/AOS-llvm) repository for more details.

 ```
 ./run_spec_from_scratch.sh bzip2 # when running baseline programs